twlndark/twlndark/README.md

       <details>
         <summary><b>general information</b></summary>
         <ul>
-          <li> I'm 13 years old, my birthday is the 14th of december—10 days after Bungou Stray Dogs released</li>
+          <li>I'm 13 years old, my birthday is the 14th of december—10 days after Bungou Stray Dogs released
-          <li>I'm diagnosed with autism spectrum disorder ( type / level 3 ), non-organic psycosis disorder, and I'm in the process of getting evaulated for other potential diagnoses</li>
+          <li>I'm diagnosed with autism spectrum disorder ( type / level 3 ), non-organic psycosis disorder, and I'm in the process of getting evaulated for other potential diagnoses
+          <li>I have short-term memory loss, all of my memories are dreamlike making it difficult for me to differentiate or remember people and more
           <li>Anyone can interact, just keep yourself from romanticizing real life issues infront of me
       </details>
     </td>